lauraNiu/LLM-Spatialdentity/README.md

-# Data Repository for "A Large Language Model–Driven Cross-Lingual Framework for Social Media–Based Cross-Boundary Spatial Identity Sensing"
+# Repository for "A Large Language Model–Driven Cross-Lingual Framework for Social Media–Based Cross-Boundary Spatial Identity Sensing"

 This repository contains the data for the paper: **A Large Language Model–Driven Cross-Lingual Framework for Social Media–Based Cross-Boundary Spatial Identity Sensing**.